-Sometimes it happens this way: you’re reading Facebook and you see a picture of a pie that looks just like what you and your mom used to make for dessert on Thanksgiving and Christmas days.
+Sometimes it happens this way: you’re perusing Facebook and see a picture of a pie that looks just like what you and your mom used to make for dessert on Thanksgiving morning!

 I messaged Erin, “Hey, it’s Judy Culotta from Bay View!
 Mom and I used to make a cranberry pie that looked just like yours.
 Is that Mrs. Walker’s recipe?”
 Erin sent me a link to her pie recipe.
 At first glance, the ingredients looked quite different, and then I realized Erin’s recipe, written for a 9-inch pie plate, was simply a doubled version of Mrs. Walker’s recipe written for a shallow 8-inch pie pan.

-The other difference was Mrs. Walker’s recipe showed its age by calling for a combination of oleo and shortening where Erin’s recipe called for butter.
-Whenever you go through old recipes and see “oleo” in the ingredients, know that it is a shortened name for “oleomargarine” a solid form of vegetable oil (ole-ic acid).
-Originally, oleo was sold as a white spread and home cooks would mix in a capsule of yellow food coloring to make it look like butter.
+Mrs. Walker’s recipe called for a combination of oleo and shortening, while Erin’s recipe called for butter.
+Whenever you see old recipes that call for “oleo,” know it was a shortened name for “oleomargarine,” a solid form of vegetable oil (oleic acid).
+Originally, oleo was sold as a white-colored fat.
+Home cooks were instructed to mix in a yellow food coloring capsule to make it look like butter.
 Please write a comment if you remember doing that.
-Consumers had to mix in the yellow color because dairy lobbyists insisted on keeping margarine white and butter yellow.
-Yellow margarine eventually won out in 1969.
-I’m guessing the switch from the common name of oleo to margarine occurred around the same time.
+Consumers had to mix in the dye because dairy lobbyists worked to keep margarine white and butter yellow.
+Yellow margarine finally became available in 1969.

 Hearing from Erin and making this recipe again was delightful!
-It sent me down Memory Lane, here are some old photos of our home in Bay View taken in 1964 before my grandfather renovated it and turned it into our year-round house.
-At the time, our cottage was known as “The Eye of Bay View” because the eye-shaped window on the second floor faced the entrance to this small, magical Monteagle-like summer community.
+It sent me down Memory Lane.
+I found these old photos of our home taken in 1964 before my grandfather renovated the house and turned it into a year-round dwelling.
+The cottage was known as “The Eye of Bay View” because an eye-shaped window faced the entrance to this small and magical Monteagle-like summer community.